neilkod/numbers_from_tweets/README.md

 why?
 ====

-I think some useful things can be done with the numbers that are extracted from a large number of tweets.
-The first thing I checked was to see if the extracted numbers fit [benford's law][1].
+I think some useful things can be done with the numbers that are extracted from a large-ish number of tweets.
+The first thing I checked was to see if the extracted numbers from 12e6 tweets fit [benford's law][1].
 Spoiler alert: They did!

     nkodner@hadoop4 numbers_from_tweets$ awk '{print substr($1,0,1)}' output/numbers_from_12milliontweets_cast_as_long.txt |sort -n|uniq -c|sort -nr
     541115 1